windytan/redsea/README.md

 redsea is an experiment at building a lightweight command-line [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder.
-It works mainly with `rtl_fm` but can also decode raw ASCII bitstream, the hex format used by RDS Spy, and MPX input via a sound card.
+It works with any [RTL-SDR](http://www.rtl-sdr.com/about-rtl-sdr/) USB radio stick using the `rtl_fm` tool.
+It can also decode raw ASCII bitstream, the hex format used by RDS Spy, and MPX input via a sound card.
 Redsea has been successfully compiled on Linux and OSX.

 ## Compiling

-You will need git, [liquid-dsp](https://github.com/jgaeddert/liquid-dsp), and GNU autotools.
+You will need git, the [liquid-dsp](https://github.com/jgaeddert/liquid-dsp) library, and GNU autotools.

 1. Clone the repository (unless you downloaded a release zip file):